Nemomain/rentart/README.md

 }
 ```

- After that the most crucial part of functionality had already been dealt with, so we focused on managing styling, responsiveness and extra functionality such as uses being able to edit their data etc...
+After that the most crucial part of functionality had already been dealt with, so we focused on managing styling, responsiveness and extra functionality such as users being able to edit their data etc.

-## Wins and Challenges(TLDR)
+## Wins and Challenges
-To be honest, the fact that this project is a miniature version of both social media and online store, and that we managed to include so many little extras in the little time we had is a huge win.
+The project being a scaled-down fusion of both a social media platform and an online store, and the successful incorporation of numerous additional features within the limited timeframe, is for me a significant achievement.

-As for challenges personally the greatest challenge was the session persistence management.
-It was a huge learning occasion and I realised the solution was so simple once done, and that maybe I could have arrived by myself if I hadn't been so unwilling to stop smashing my head into the proverbial wall.
+As for challenges, personally the greatest challenge was the session persistence management.
+It was a huge learning opportunity and I realised the solution was so simple once done, and that maybe I could have done it by myself if I hadn't been so unwilling to stop smashing my head into the proverbial wall.

 ## Bugs

 There was also a bug which would inconsistently make an API call return a status 304 and fail to load an asset and I almost lost my mind with that one.
 In the end the reason for it was a missing '/' in the endpoint on the axios call, but the root cause and the why of the inconsistent behavior is still a mystery.
 I doubted if to include this in the Challeges sections but I feel this is a much more appropriate place.

 As always, there were many other minor bugs, but were not that hard to deal with.

+Currrently there are no known bugs.

 ## Future Improvements/Other considerations
-If I continue to work on this, I will probably add a following / friending system and a messaging system between users.
-I also have the idea of giving the admin extra privileges to ban people to snoop on the conversations and other fun stuff like that.
+If I decide to further develop this project, I'm considering adding a following/friending system and implementing a messaging feature between users.
+Additionally, I'm thinking about granting the admin additional privileges, such as the ability to ban users and monitor conversations and other functionality.